-- Know that just because an ad is on a reputable website, it does not mean it’s safe to click.
-If something peaks your interest in the ad, back out of the site and search for the story or company in a search engine and find a direct link to the news story or product.
+- Know that just because an ad is on a reputable website, it does not mean it's safe to click.
+If something piques your interest in the ad, back out of the site and search for the store or company in a search engine and find a direct link to the news story or product.

 - Think of using passphrases instead of passwords.
 A phrase is longer and more easily remembered, and it takes longer to decrypt.
 Avoid using terms or numbers that can be associated with your life and found if someone were to reverse engineer your life using social media.
 Keep in mind your I.T.
 Administrators won't ask you for your password if they want access to your account.
 As administrators, they can typically just take it over, if necessary.